 For many people it comes as a surprise that English is NOT the most spoken language in the world.
-It is Chinese: Mandarin Chinese.
-English is in fact at position #3 even after Spanish.
+It is in fact Chinese: Mandarin Chinese.
+English is at position #3 even behind Spanish.

 And another surprising fact is that Hindi is immediately after English in the ranking list at position #4 with more than 300 Million native speakers.